-What makes this travesty even more ridiculous is that fish-eating birds are clearly bigger killers of salmon than pikeminnows, yet the idea of a "sport-reward" season where citizens would be paid bounties for killing kingfishers, otters, mink, and herons would be seen as laughably barbaruc.
+What makes this travesty even more ridiculous is that fish-eating birds are clearly bigger killers of salmon than pikeminnows, yet the idea of a "sport-reward" season where citizens would be paid bounties for killing kingfishers, otters, mink, and herons would be seen as laughably barbaric.
 Yet that's exactly what they're doing to the pikeminnow, even though there's no evidence that it helps the salmon at all.

 The problem with the salmon population isn't that they are being eaten by pikeminnows.
 The problem with the salmon population is that we stupidly built gigantic concrete dams across all of the damn salmon rivers.

 As of 2013, this "Sport Reward" fishery is now being used by salmonid anglers elsewhere to justify the killing of any and all Sacramento Pikeminnow and Colorado Pikeminnow that they catch, no matter which species or where caught, plus any of the other native chubs and minnows that are often referred to as "Squawfish", such as the Roundtail, Humpback, Utah, and Headwater Chub.
 I have even seen anglers killing whitefish (including mountain whitefish, round whitefish, and lake whitefish) because they were told they were "squawfish" that "needed" to be eradicated to "help" the salmon.
 This is very similar to the way the villification of carp in the east has led to widespread killing of redhorse suckers, buffalo, and carpsuckers.
 This is disgusting and wasteful, and resource managers should never encourage this sort of vigilante extirpation initiative.
 Local fishing forums point to the pikeminnow-killing sport-reward system and say "See, the government wants us to kill pikeminnows or squawfish (or non-salmonids in general) because they're bad for the salmon."
 This is a terrible policy.
 The natural resource managers who authorized this sport-reward fishery should be profoundly ashamed of themselves.